snowzach/doods/README.md

     ]
 }
 ```
-Perform a detection.
-Use the default detector.
-(If omitted, it will use the default)
+This will perform a detection using the detector called default.
+(If omitted, it will use one called default if it exists)
 The `data`, when using the REST interface is base64 encoded image data.
 DOODS can decode png, bmp and jpg.
 The `detect` object allows you to specify the list of objects to detect as defined in the labels file.
 You can give a min percentage match.
 You can also use "*" which will match anything with a minimum percentage.

-Example One Liner:
+Example 1-Liner to call the API using curl with image data:
 ```
 echo "{\"detector_name\":\"default\", \"detect\":{\"*\":60}, \"data\":\"`cat grace_hopper.png|base64 -w0`\"}" > /tmp/postdata.json && curl -d@/tmp/postdata.json -H "Content-Type: application/json" -X POST http://localhost:8080/detect
 ```

 ## Detectors
 You should optimally pass image data in the requested size for the detector.
 If not, it will be automatically resized.
 It can read BMP, PNG and JPG as well as PPM.
+For detectors that do not specify a size (inception) you do not need to resize

 ### TFLite
-If you pass PPM image data in the right dimensions, it can be fed directly into tensorflow.
+If you pass PPM image data in the right dimensions, it can be fed directly into tensorflow lite.
 This skips a couple steps for speed.
 You can also specify `hwAccel: true` in the config and it will enable Coral EdgeTPU hardware acceleration.
 You must also provide it an appropriate EdgeTPU model file.
+There are none included with the base image.

 ## Compiling
 This is designed as a go module aware program and thus requires go 1.12 or better.
 It also relies heavily on CGO.
 The easiest way to compile it
 is to use the Dockerfile which will build a functioning docker image.
-It's a little large.
+It's a little large but it includes 2 models.

 ## Configuration
 The configuration can be specified in a number of ways.
 By default you can create a json file and call it with the -c option